BigMath::exp modifies its first argument

-#1 Updated by Garth Snyder almost 2 years ago
+#1 Updated by Garth Snyder about 2 years ago

 It appears that the iteration loop in BigMath_s_exp is just calculating the series expansion (X ** N) / N! from N = 0 until the incremental term vanishes below the precision threshold.
 I don't see any reason this would not be equally valid for negative X. The code already checks the increment d with VpIsZero(), which accommodates either negative or positive zero.

-#3 Updated by Garth Snyder almost 2 years ago
+#3 Updated by Garth Snyder about 2 years ago